cloudmesh-community/sp19-222-101/project-report/report.md

 :warning: This is in review

-:warning: I want a more in-depth discussion of the algorithm you discuss margins, distrubutions, hyper-planes but don't really tell me what or how.
-In this case we can get into the weeds of the path, i don't need a derivsation but equations can be helpful.
+:warning: I want a more in-depth discussion of the algorithm you discuss margins, distrubutions, hyper-planes but don't really tell me what or how these things are calculated.
+In this case we can get into the weeds of the path, I don't need a derivation but equations can be helpful.

 :wave: check how to seed a table and figure